MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/migration/hockeyapp/index.md

 We're starting with HockeyApp Preseason program participants, and will slowly roll-out to more and more of the HockeyApp user base.
 If you would like to try our preview, please contact [support@hockeyapp.net](mailto:support@hockeyapp.net).

-### Accepting terms and joining preview
+### How to join the preview

-Go to the Mobile Center dashboard and click on the 'Join' button in the header to accept the Preview terms and start migrating your apps to Mobile Center.
+Go to your HockeyApp dashboard and click on the 'Join' button in the header.
+This will start the sync and migration process.

 > [!NOTE]
 > Only app owners will see this banner.
 If you are a Preseason customer and are missing apps, make sure to tell the owner of your apps to join the program.